 - Plan to be at the test center up to three-and-a-half hours.
 Report to the test center no later than 8:30 a.m.
 If you arrive late, you might not be admitted and your test fee will be forfeited.

-- What if I observe suspicious behavior at the testing site?
+- What if I observe or am aware of suspicious behavior at the testing site?

-- Please contact ETS as soon as possible to report any observed suspicious behavior that may lead to an invalid score — for example, someone copying from another test taker, taking a test for someone else, having access to test questions or answers before the test or using notes or unauthorized aids.
+- Please contact ETS as soon as possible to report any suspicious behavior that is observed or reported to you — for example, someone copying from another test taker, taking a test for someone else, having access to test questions or answers before the test or using notes or unauthorized aids.
 All information is held in strictest confidence.

 Fax: 1-609-406-9709 Email: TSReturns@ets.org